Rocket Lab takes giant step toward first US launch

 Beck also remains very much part of the local political discourse.

-Appearing on Paul Henry's Rebuilding Paradise last night, he said given our government was going deeply into debt in its efforts to rebuild the economy post-pandemic, it should focus on "the higher order bits" where it could get a return on its money.
+Appearing on Paul Henry's Rebuilding Paradise last night, he said given the Government was going deeply into debt in its efforts to rebuild the economy post-pandemic, it should focus on "the higher order bits" where it could get a return on its money.

-Beck gave the example of the tourism sector, where throwing money at the hospitability sector now could prove fruitless with no demand.
+Beck gave the example of the tourism sector, where throwing money at the hospitality sector now could prove fruitless with no demand.

-"In tourism, the highest order bit is the border," the Rocket Lab founder said. "make New Zealand's borders the safest and most secure to enable the flow of tourism then everything downstream from that naturally flows."
+"In tourism, the highest order bit is the border," the Rocket Lab founder said.
+"Make New Zealand's borders the safest and most secure to enable the flow of tourism then everything downstream from that naturally flows."

 And we're already seeing some movement on that front, with one of Beck's former Rocket Lab colleagues, Ralph Shale, now pushing thermal cameras offered by his Fever Screen startup as an answer to tightening NZ's border security, and making it more efficient.

-Beck added added, "In my industry, I was on the phone talking to the US government today about how the space industry is going to fare through all of this and my advice was 'Don't buy a launch'.
+Beck added, "In my industry, I was on the phone talking to the US government today about how the space industry is going to fare through all of this and my advice was 'Don't buy a launch'.
 There's no point in stimulating one sector of the market that's relatively far down the chain.

 "The best thing to do of course is to stimulate programmes, create programmes that in turn build spacecraft, which in turn require launch, which in turn require us to support our supply chain."

-Our government's approach should be guided by the "never waste a crisis" maxum, Beck said.
+Our government's approach should be guided by the "never waste a crisis" maxim, Beck said.

 "The house is burnt to the ground.
 We can either rebuild the house with the same wobbly pipes or leaky roof or really leverage this crisis to rebuild the country with something much, much superior.
 It's a desperate time but a massive opportunity to be bold.
 We are nation-building now."